smaremanda/add-in-docs/powerpoint/office-mix/guidelines-for-creating-labs-for-mix-using-labsjs.md

 Labs.connect((err, connectionResponse) => {});
 ```

 After you initialize, you can call other methods of the labs.js API.
 The  _connectionResponse_ parameter contains information about the host, user, and other connection-related information.
-For more information about the values returned, see the[Labs.Core.IConnectionResponse](../powerpoint/office-mix/reference/labs.core.iconnectionresponse.md).
+For more information about the values returned, see the [Labs.Core.IConnectionResponse](../powerpoint/office-mix/reference/labs.core.iconnectionresponse.md).

 ### Time format

 Labs.js stores numbers as milliseconds elapsed since January 1st 1970 UTC.
-This matches date format of the JavaScript[Date object](http://msdn.microsoft.com/en-us/library/ie/cd9w2te4%28v=vs.94%29.aspx),
+This matches date format of the JavaScript [Date object](http://msdn.microsoft.com/en-us/library/ie/cd9w2te4%28v=vs.94%29.aspx),

 ### Timeline